rean/iofabric/README.md

-# iointegrator
+# The iotracks ioIntegrator product

-The production code base for the x86 Linux ioIntegrator product
+This repository is the production code base for the x86 Linux version of the ioIntegrator product.